 In this paper, we introduce the idea of process extensibility but do not yet cover the whole topic exhaustively.
 In fact, we believe extensibility constitutes a whole new area of BPM research.
-In this section, we present a research agenda giving indications for possibly future research on conceptual and technical follow-up topics.
-We hope those issues to be taken up by the research community and rely on their contributions to adequately cover this area.

-Most topics revolve around (1) fully understanding the applicability and limitations of process extensibility and (2) to lay its formal and technical foundations:
+In this section, we present a research agenda that gives indications for future research on conceptual and technical follow-up topics.
+Most topics revolve around (1) fully understanding the applicability and limitations of process extensibility and (2) laying its formal and technical foundations:

-- Extensibility Patterns To set the scene for follow-up research, it is important to gain a comprehensive overview on relevant extensibility use-cases.
-These use-cases should preferably constitue real-world customization requirements which need to be classified and mapped to extensibility patterns. - Reference Process Conformance Extensions alter the behavior of reference processes which are, in turn, supposed to represent best practices.
-It is, thus, necessary to preserve some core characteristics of an extended process.
-Future work in that area could result in an explicit constraint model for defining extensions at reference processes. - Reference Process Patchability After shipment, a reference process p is solely maintained through patching (cf. Fig. 5, left).
-The vendor may ship a new version p' that all existing extensions transparently apply to.
-Hence, existing extensions (e_1) implicitly impose compatibility rules which constrain to what extent a patched reference process p' can differ from the predecessor version p.
+Extensibility Patterns To set the scene for follow-up research, it is important to gain a comprehensive overview on relevant extensibility use-cases.
+These use-cases should preferably constitute real-world customization requirements which need to be classified and mapped to extensibility patterns.

+Reference Process Conformance Extensions alter the behavior of reference processes which are, in turn, supposed to represent best practices.
+It is thus necessary to preserve some core characteristics of an extended process.
+Future work in this area could result in an explicit constraint model for defining extensions for reference processes.

+Reference Process Patchability After shipment, a reference process p is solely maintained through patching (cf. Fig. 4, left).
+The vendor may ship a new version p' that all existing extensions transparently apply.
+Hence, existing extensions $(e_1)$ implicitly impose compatibility rules which constrain to what extent a patched reference process p' can differ from the predecessor version p.

 Future research should formulate compatibility rules for reference process patching.
-That includes providing migration instructions to autmatically handle "dangling extensions" that do not match a patched reference process any longer. - Extension Mining Deviations from reference processes may initially not be specified as proper extensions.
-Instead, end users may also make use of costly ad-hoc changes to gain the required flexibility.
-To liberate end users from tedious ad-hoc changes, and thus, essentially saving costs, process log mining may be employed to (1) detect "manual" deviations from a reference process original behavior and (2) automatically derive extension definitions.
+That includes providing migration instructions to autmatically handle "dangling extensions" that no longer match a patched reference process.

-Fig. 5.
+Fig. 4.
 Reference Process Patchability (left) and Stacked Extensions (right)